joshgallantt/rsCALC/README.md

 <!-- CONTRIBUTIONS -->
 ## Contributing

 See the [open issues](https://github.com/joshgallantt/rsCALC/issues) for a list of proposed features (and known issues).
-I'm new to programming and if you have any experience with Python and any of the frameworks, please feel free to submit a pull request or DM me.
+I'm new to programming and if you have any experience with Python or any of the included frameworks, please feel free to submit a pull request or DM me.

 <!-- LICENSE -->
 ## License